arachne-threat-intel/thread/PERSONAS.md

 3. Participation: Intrigued by Thread's capabilities, Vivi downloads and installs the software to start mapping TTPs to incoming reports.
 4. Sustained Participation: Vivi integrates Thread into the SOC workflow, using it regularly to enhance threat detection capabilities and expedite incident response.
 5. Networked Participation: Vivi shares insights about Thread's value with colleagues in the SOC team, encouraging them to adopt it.
-6. Leadership: Over time, Vivi becomes a resource within the SOC team for utilizing Thread effectively and contributes to the user community with tips and advice.
+6. Leadership: Over time, Vivi becomes a resource within the SOC team for utilising Thread effectively and contributes to the user community with tips and advice.

 Solutions for Vivi: